djp42/IntentionPrediction/README.md

 * `INTENTPRED_PATH` use throughout.
 * Better filepaths.
 * Upgrade to newer version of `tensorflow`
-* Julia install instructions / 1.0 support for bayes-net
+* Ensure saving / loading of all models works.
 * Check use of `DistInd` in `score_utils.py` for confusion matrix (it does not have a test num so it may be incorrect usage for test 0...?).
 * Clean up code.
 There is definitely a lot of redundant and messy code, that I should probably clean up at some point.
 * Add comments